 51 Environment & XXII/1998 29.10.98 Parking strategy Committee to rescind resolution.
-Committee for Infrastructure (art.XV) the Environment . , and Infrastructure 52 Environment & XX/2000 11.10.00 Public transport legislation Draft with Committee.
-Committee for Infrastructure (art.XVI) Amend and consolidate the Public Transport Ordinance 1986 the Environment Committee to rescind part of the resolution. and Infrastructure 53 Environment & - 28.02.03 Animal Welfare Legislation Mid to low priority set by former Commerce & Employment Committee for Infrastructure (art.
+Committee for Infrastructure (art.XV) , , , , , , , , , , , , , , , , , , , the Environment and Infrastructure 52 Environment & XX/2000 11.10.00 Public transport legislation Draft with Committee.
+Committee for Infrastructure (art.XVI) Amend and consolidate the Public Transport Ordinance 1986 the Environment Committee to rescind part of the resolution. and Infrastructure 53 Environment & • 28.02.03 Animal Welfare Legislation Mid to low priority set by former Commerce & Employment Committee for Infrastructure (art.
 VI) Ordinance required for welfare of animals during international Board the Environment transport, regulation of professions and responsibilities and liabilities of animal owners. and Infrastructure 54 Environment & XXV/2003 27.11.03 Genetically modified crops Committee advised that this is currently a low priority.
-Committee for Infrastructure (art.XI) Legislation to regulate the Environment and Infrastructure 55 Environment & - 31.03.06 Transport strategy Committee advised that this is currently a low priority.
+Committee for Infrastructure (art.XI) Legislation to regulate the Environment and Infrastructure 55 VII/2006 31.03.06 Transport strategy Committee advised that this is currently a low priority.
 Committee for Infrastructure (res.
 28 on Consolidation of Driving Licences (Guernsey) Ordinance, 1995 the Environment art.
 VIII) and Infrastructure 56 Environment & VII/2006 31.03.06 Transport strategy Committee to advise if legislation is still required.
 Committee for Infrastructure (res.
 15 on Legislation to ban the use of "bull bars" the Environment art.VIII) and Infrastructure 57 Environment & VIII/2006 27.04.06 Plant Health (Guernsey) Ordinance The EU Plant Health Regulation has been enacted.
 Detailed Committee for Infrastructure (art.
-IX) Ordinance to update Guernsey's plant health legislation and drafting instructions are ready but may need modifications the Environment implement EU Regulations depending on the outcome of Brexit negotiations. and Infrastructure 58 Environment & VII/2009 26.02.09 Island transport strategy A further States Report on a residents' parking scheme has been , Economic Infrastructure (art.X) To be funded by charges for residents' parking & vehicle published in the July 2015 Billet which supersedes this the Environment registrations; & increase in fuel duty resolution. and Infrastructure Health & Wellbeing; Committee to rescind resolution.
-Disability and Inclusion; Long- term infrastructure Investment; Energy 59 Environment & 01.11.12 Environmental pollution The Law was approved by the States of Deliberation on the Law Officers once Infrastructure (art.VI) Amendment of the Environmental Pollution (Guernsey) Law, 29/09/15.
-Int'l Standards 2004; water standards; exemptions from the Food and Environmental Protection Act for certain deposits in sea.
-Ordinance required under the Environmental Pollution Law to Shipment of Waste Ordinances Policy Environmental Protection Act for Certain deposits in Sed. set standards for the Island's water resources, prescribe have been operations requiring a licence, and other provisions in relation to water pollution.
-Second draft of Ordinance provided to officers for comment.
+IX) Ordinance to update Guernsey's plant health legislation and drafting instructions are ready but may need modifications the Environment implement EU Regulations depending on the outcome of Brexit negotiations. and Infrastructure 58 Environment & • 26.02.09 Island transport strategy , Economic Infrastructure (art.X) To be funded by charges for residents' parking & vehicle published in the July 2015 Billet which supersedes this the Environment registrations; & increase in fuel duty resolution. and Infrastructure Health & Wellbeing; Committee to rescind resolution.
+Disability and committee to resemu resolution.
+Inclusion; Long- term infrastructure Investment; 59 Environment & XXI/2012 01.11.12 Environmental pollution The Law was approved by the States of Deliberation on the Law Officers once Energy Brexit Policy; Infrastructure (art.VI) Amendment of the Environmental Pollution (Guernsey) Law, 29/09/15.
+Int'l Standards 2004; water standards; exemptions from the Food and Ouding near year sized and as the Fortist and a state of the size • Policy Environmental Protection Act for certain deposits in sea.
+Ordinance required under the Environmental Pollution Law to set standards for the Island's water resources, prescribe Waste Ordinances have been operations requiring a licence, and other provisions in relation to water pollution.
+Second draft of Ordinance provided to officers illiansea. for comment.
 It was agreed that finalising the Transfrontier Shipment of Waste Ordinances would be prioritised ahead of this Ordinance.